Beck Bode LLC Sells 3,234 Shares of Avantor, Inc. (NYSE:AVTR)

-Beck Bode LLC trimmed its position in Avantor, Inc. (NYSE:AVTR) by 1.6% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Beck Bode LLC decreased its position in Avantor, Inc. (NYSE:AVTR) by 1.6% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 199,214 shares of the company’s stock after selling 3,234 shares during the quarter.
-Avantor comprises about 2.3% of Beck Bode LLC’s investment portfolio, making the stock its 18th biggest position.
-Beck Bode LLC’s holdings in Avantor were worth $8,148,000 at the end of the most recent reporting period.
+Avantor accounts for 2.3% of Beck Bode LLC’s portfolio, making the stock its 18th biggest holding.
+Beck Bode LLC’s holdings in Avantor were worth $8,148,000 at the end of the most recent quarter.

-Several other large investors have also recently bought and sold shares of the stock.
-D. E. Shaw & Co.
-Inc. bought a new stake in Avantor in the 1st quarter worth approximately $456,000.
-Principal Financial Group Inc. increased its stake in Avantor by 749.8% in the 1st quarter.
-Principal Financial Group Inc. now owns 512,623 shares of the company’s stock worth $14,830,000 after acquiring an additional 452,297 shares during the last quarter.
-Alliancebernstein L.P. increased its stake in Avantor by 11.1% in the 2nd quarter.
-Alliancebernstein L.P. now owns 320,192 shares of the company’s stock worth $11,370,000 after acquiring an additional 32,107 shares during the last quarter.
-Veriti Management LLC bought a new stake in Avantor in the 2nd quarter worth approximately $255,000.
-Finally, Maryland State Retirement & Pension System increased its stake in Avantor by 13.0% in the 2nd quarter.
-Maryland State Retirement & Pension System now owns 42,724 shares of the company’s stock worth $1,547,000 after acquiring an additional 4,909 shares during the last quarter.
-Institutional investors own 90.91% of the company’s stock.
+Other large investors have also recently added to or reduced their stakes in the company.
+Price T Rowe Associates Inc. MD increased its position in shares of Avantor by 1.7% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 70,255,024 shares of the company’s stock valued at $2,494,756,000 after purchasing an additional 1,164,442 shares during the last quarter.
+Vanguard Group Inc. increased its position in shares of Avantor by 1.0% during the 2nd quarter.
+Vanguard Group Inc. now owns 48,635,241 shares of the company’s stock valued at $1,727,037,000 after purchasing an additional 496,583 shares during the last quarter.
+Boston Partners increased its position in shares of Avantor by 17.2% during the 2nd quarter.
+Boston Partners now owns 21,234,609 shares of the company’s stock valued at $754,082,000 after purchasing an additional 3,120,341 shares during the last quarter.
+FMR LLC increased its position in shares of Avantor by 10.8% during the 2nd quarter.
+FMR LLC now owns 14,623,275 shares of the company’s stock valued at $519,272,000 after purchasing an additional 1,430,029 shares during the last quarter.
+Finally, State Street Corp increased its position in shares of Avantor by 19.5% during the 2nd quarter.
+State Street Corp now owns 11,310,585 shares of the company’s stock valued at $401,639,000 after purchasing an additional 1,849,494 shares during the last quarter.
+90.91% of the stock is currently owned by institutional investors and hedge funds.

-In other news, EVP Frederic Vanderhaegen sold 80,000 shares of the business’s stock in a transaction on Friday, November 12th.
-The stock was sold at an average price of $38.25, for a total value of $3,060,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Michael Stubblefield sold 141,300 shares of the business’s stock in a transaction on Monday, September 20th.
-The stock was sold at an average price of $42.37, for a total value of $5,986,881.00.
-The disclosure for this sale can be found here.
-Insiders sold a total of 521,300 shares of company stock valued at $21,001,881 over the last quarter.
-Company insiders own 2.00% of the company’s stock.

 Avantor, Inc is a provider of mission critical products and services to customers in the biopharma, healthcare, education & government, and advanced technologies & applied materials industries.
 It sells materials & consumables, equipment & instrumentation and services & specialty procurement.
 It operates through the following segments: the Americas, Europe, and AMEA.